Child Support and Calculating Child Support

 Parties can agree as to income in the T1, total income for income tax purposes.

-Income can be adjusted by the court if:
+The income of the parent can be adjusted by the court if:

 - It varies a lot from year to year

-- The parent pays or receives spousal support
+- Pays or receives spousal support

 - The parent receives the Universal Child Care Benefit.